 You may not know that there are two kinds of agents.

 Some agents, referred to as captives, represent only one company.
-For this reason they can offer their customers only the products of that company.
+For this reason, they can offer their customers only the products of that company.

 Buying Car Insurance in Arizona

-- Uninsured/Underinsured motorists coverage
+- Uninsured/Underinsured motorist coverage

 - Medical payments